Public Records Resources for Clay, Georgia

 Mugshots or booking photos in Clay County, Georgia, can be obtained from the Clay County Sheriff's Office.
 The office is located at 124 Thomas Street, Fort Gaines, GA 39851.
 They may provide access to booking photos through their records department, and you can contact them at (229) 768-2505 for more information on accessing these records.

 To obtain a criminal background check in Clay County, Georgia, you can request one through the Georgia Bureau of Investigation (GBI).
 The GBI provides an online service called Georgia Applicant Processing Service (GAPS) for background checks.
-Additionally, you can visit the Clay County Sheriff's Office for local assistance and guidance on the process.
+You can visit the Clay County Sheriff's Office for local assistance and guidance on the process.

 You can look up sex offenders in Clay County, Georgia, by accessing the Georgia Sex Offender Registry.
 This registry is maintained by the Georgia Bureau of Investigation and provides an online search tool to locate registered sex offenders by name, address, or proximity to a specific location.
 The registry is accessible to the public and provides detailed information about each offender.

 To register to vote in Clay County, you can complete the process online at https://mvp.sos.ga.gov through the Georgia Secretary of State's My Voter Page, or register in person at the Clay County Board of Elections and Registration at 308 North Hancock Street, Fort Gaines, GA 39851, phone (229) 768-2885.
 Georgia requires voter registration to be completed at least 29 days before an election for eligibility to vote in that election.
-You must be a U.S. citizen, a legal resident of Clay County, at least 17.5 years old to register (18 to vote), and not serving a sentence for a felony conviction.
+You must be a U.S. Citizen, a legal resident of this county, at least 17.5 years old to register (18 to vote), and not serving a sentence for a felony conviction.
 Absentee ballots can be requested online through the same My Voter Page portal without requiring an excuse.

 Property records in Clay County are maintained by the Clay County Clerk of Superior Court at 210 Washington Avenue, Fort Gaines, GA 39851, phone (229) 768-2631.
 You can search deed records, mortgages, liens, and other recorded instruments online through the Georgia Superior Court Clerks' Cooperative Authority (GSCCCA) at https://www.gsccca.org for a per-page fee (typically $0.50-$1.00).
-For property tax assessments, exemptions, and tax payment information, contact the Clay County Tax Assessor's Office at (229) 768-2248.
+For property tax assessments, exemptions, and tax payment information, contact the Clay County Tax County Tax Assessor at (229) 768-2248.
 In-person searches at the courthouse are also available during regular business hours, Monday through Friday.

 Birth and death certificates for events occurring in Clay County can be obtained from the Clay County Probate Court at 210 Washington Avenue, Fort Gaines, GA 39851, phone (229) 768-2445.
 Certified copies cost $25 for the first copy and $5 for each additional copy of the same record.
 You must provide valid photo identification and proof of eligibility (immediate family member, legal representative, or person with direct tangible interest) as these are restricted records under Georgia law.
-Alternatively, you can order statewide Georgia vital records online through the Georgia Department of Public Health at https://dph.georgia.gov/vital-records with expedited processing available for additional fees.
+Alternatively, you can order statewide Georgia vital records online through the Georgia Department of Public Health at https://dph.georgia.gov/vital records with expedited processing available for additional fees.

 Business licenses (occupational tax certificates) for unincorporated Clay County are issued by the Clay County Tax Commissioner's Office at (229) 768-2908, located in the county courthouse.
 Trade name (DBA) registrations are filed with the Clay County Clerk of Superior Court at (229) 768-2631.
 For formal business entity information including corporations and LLCs, search the free online database maintained by the Georgia Secretary of State Corporations Division at https://ecorp.sos.ga.gov, which includes all registered Georgia businesses regardless of county.
 City of Fort Gaines businesses should contact Fort Gaines City Hall for municipal license requirements.